Good Guys (American company): WOW! Stores

 two more WOW!
-Multimedia Superstores were opened, one in Long Beach, CA, where Neil Diamond played at the grand opening and others opened in Laguna Hills, and San Mateo CA. By 2006, Tower was bankrupt and Good Guys was being consolidated into CompUSA and thus all of these stores closed.
+Multimedia Superstores were opened, one in Long Beach, California, where Neil Diamond played at the grand opening and others opened in Laguna Hills and San Mateo, California.
+By 2006, Tower was bankrupt and Good Guys was being consolidated into CompUSA, and thus all of these stores closed.

 Re-launch

 After all The Good Guys stores closed, CompUSA began marketing all California and Hawaii stores as "CompUSA with The Good Guys Inside" in response to Best Buy's new marketing campaign "with Magnolia Inside".
-However, this marketing campaign was dropped in an attempt to further separate CompUSA from the Good Guys name, and assist in launching its new Home Entertainment sections in select locations.
+This marketing campaign was dropped in an attempt to further separate CompUSA from the Good Guys name, and assist in launching its new Home Entertainment sections in select locations.
 The Good Guys name once again ceased to exist in 2008 when CompUSA closed its remaining stores.
 Extended warranties on televisions purchased through The Good Guys or CompUSA can still be accessed through General Electric Extended Warranties.